 TGax Editor: Please update the following paragraph in this clause shown below:

-[20582, 20315]An AP shall not send a Trigger frame that is not an NFRP Trigger frame with User Info fields addressed to non-AP STAs from two or more BSSs of a multiple BSSID set to a non-AP STA unless the non-AP STA has set the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field of the HE Capabilities element it transmits to 1.
+[20582, 20315]An AP shall not send a Trigger frame (other than an NFRP Trigger frame) with the TA field set to the transmitted BSSID to a non-AP STA that is associated with a nontransmitted BSSID in a multiple BSSID set unless the AP received an HE Capabilities element from the non-AP STA with the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field of the HE Capabilities element equal to 1.
 An AP may send an NFRP Trigger frame addressed to non-AP STAs from two or more BSSs in a multiple BSSID set.

 Rules for HE sounding protocol sequences